 - Employment Third Preference (E3): Skilled Workers, Professionals, and Unskilled Workers (Other Workers)

 - Employment Fourth Preference (E4): Certain Special Immigrants.
-There are many subgroups within the E4 group, for example: Iraqi and Afghan interpreters/translators who have worked directly with the United States armed forces or under Chief of Mission authority as a translator/interpreter for a period of at least 12 months and meet requirements
+There are many subgroups within the E4 group, for example: Iraqi and Afghan interpreters/translators who have worked directly with the United States armed forces or under Chief of Mission authority as a translator/interpreter for a period of at least 12 months and meet the requirements

 - Employment Fifth Preference (E5): Immigrant Investors